 The 2019 FCAN Summit hosted leaders and professionals from various sectors — K-12 education, colleges and universities, technical centers, nonprofits, philanthropic foundations, and college students — all sharing a passion to ensure all Florida students have the opportunity to achieve an education beyond high school and embark on a rewarding career.

-This year’s theme was “Candid Conversations” and featured a diverse lineup of sessions and presentations that addressed many of the barriers students face on the path to postsecondary success while also highlighting promising practices that put students first.
+This year’s theme was “Candid Conversations,” and the summit featured a diverse lineup of sessions and presentations that addressed many of the barriers students face on the path to postsecondary success while also highlighting promising practices that put students first.

 The 2019 FCAN Summit was made possible by Platinum Sponsors Helios Education Foundation, The Kresge Foundation, Wells Fargo, and the Bill & Melinda Gates Foundation; Gold Sponsors University of South Florida and University of Florida Online; Silver Sponsor Gulf Power; and Bronze Sponsors Orange Technical College, CareerSource Florida, and Florida Trend.